Lorna Shore

 Lorna Shore is an American deathcore band formed in New Jersey in 2009.
-The group currently consists of lead guitarist Adam De Micco, drummer Austin Archey, rhythm guitarist Andrew O'Connor, vocalist Will Ramos, and bassist Michael Yager.
-The band is best known for their 2021 single "To the Hellfire".
-They have released five studio albums Psalms (2015), Flesh Coffin (2017), Immortal (2020), Pain Remains (2022), and I Feel the Everblack Festering Within Me (2025).
-The band has also released four EPs.
-Since 2012, no original members remain in the band, with the longest-running member being Adam De Micco since joining in 2010.
+The group consists of lead guitarist Adam De Micco, drummer Austin Archey, rhythm guitarist Andrew O'Connor, vocalist Will Ramos, and bassist Michael Yager.
+The band is known for their 2021 single, "To the Hellfire".
+They have released five studio albums, Psalms (2015), Flesh Coffin (2017), Immortal (2020), Pain Remains (2022), and I Feel the Everblack Festering Within Me (2025).
+The band has released four EPs.
+Since 2012, no original members remain in the band.
+The longest-running member since is Adam De Micco, who joined in 2010.

 History

 Early years, line-up changes, and Psalms (2009–2015)

-Lorna Shore was formed during the first quarter of 2009 in New Jersey by Jeff Moskovciak and was named after a minor love interest of Batman from the series Batman Confidential.
-The band's first EP entitled Triumph, released in October 2010, carried a metalcore sound.
-The band's second EP Bone Kingdom, released in February 2012 was the first to carry a deathcore sound, albeit in a more progressive style.
+Lorna Shore was formed in 2009 in New Jersey, named after a character from Batman Confidential.
+The band's first EP, Triumph, released in October 2010, featured a metalcore sound.
+The band's second EP, Bone Kingdom, released in February 2012, was the first to have a deathcore sound with a progressive style.
 Maleficium, the band's third EP, was released in December 2013.
-The music video for the single "Godmaker" became a hit on YouTube after being released by BeheadingTheTraitor.
-Maleficium had a black metal influence unlike the first two EPs.
-Maleficium was also re-released in March 2014 by Density Records.
+The music video for the single "Godmaker" was a hit on YouTube after being released by BeheadingTheTraitor.
+Maleficium had a black metal influence, unlike the first two EPs.
+Maleficium was re-released in March 2014 by Density Records.

-Lorna Shore followed the release of Maleficium by opening Carnifex's Die Without Hope Tour featuring I Declare War, Betraying the Martyrs and Here Comes the Kraken.
-Before releasing their debut album they toured with The Black Dahlia Murder, Within the Ruins, Archspire, Oceano, Fallujah, Fit for an Autopsy, Rivers of Nihil, Cattle Decapitation, Upon a Burning Body, The Last Ten Seconds of Life, and Chelsea Grin.
-Psalms, their debut album was released on June 9, 2015, through Density Records.
-The album was produced by Fit for an Autopsy guitarist Will Putney.
+Following the release of Maleficium, Lorna Shore opened for Carnifex's Die Without Hope Tour featuring I Declare War, Betraying the Martyrs and Here Comes the Kraken.
+Before releasing their debut album, they toured with The Black Dahlia Murder, Within the Ruins, Archspire, Oceano, Ice Nine Kills, Fallujah, Fit for an Autopsy, Rivers of Nihil, Cattle Decapitation, Upon a Burning Body, The Last Ten Seconds of Life, and Chelsea Grin.
+Psalms, their debut album, was released on June 9, 2015, through Density Records.
+Fit for an Autopsy guitarist Will Putney produced the album.

 Flesh Coffin and Herrera's departure (2016–2017)

 On September 21, 2016, Lorna Shore announced that they had signed with Outerloop Records.
-The band released their second studio album Flesh Coffin on February 17, 2017.
-The album was produced by Carson Slovak and Grant McFarland at Atrium Audio, who are known for working alongside bands such as August Burns Red and From Ashes to New, among others.
-They released a single entitled "Denounce the Light" on November 17, 2016.
-The second single "Fvneral Moon" was released on January 13, 2017.
-In early 2017, bassist Gary Herrera announced his departure due to him losing interest in making music.
+The band released their second studio album, Flesh Coffin, on February 17, 2017.
+The album was produced at Atrium Audio by Carson Slovak and Grant McFarland, known for working with bands such as August Burns Red and From Ashes to New, among others.
+They released the single "Denounce the Light" on November 17, 2016.
+The second single, "Fvneral Moon", was released on January 13, 2017.
+In early 2017, bassist Gary Herrera announced his departure due to losing interest in music.